Skip to main content

 How we do the science

-EMSL’s phytotron allows us to grow plants under tightly controlled environmental conditions and climate scenarios.
+EMSL’s phytotron allows us to grow plants under tightly controlled environmental conditions.
 Novel synthetic soil habitats—such as rhizosphere-on-a-chip—as well as traditional rhizoboxes, rhizotrons, and gel-based systems are used to grow, monitor, and analyze plants and their developing roots, while multi-omics and mass spectrometry imaging capabilities enable molecular analyses of root tissue, exudates, soil, and associated microbiomes.
 Using the phytotron, we are also investigating the connection between plant phenotype and the carbon cycle.
 With stable isotope tracers, EMSL staff and users are examining how carbon gets fixed, incorporated into different biomolecules, partitioned throughout the plant, and leaches out into the microbiome and surrounding soils.